CoordiNet: uncertainty-aware pose regressor for reliable vehicle localization: EXPERIMENTS

 \subsubsection{Oxford Robotcar}

 First, we compare our method to related work on Oxford Robotcar dataset~\cite{RobotCarDatasetIJRR}.
-We also reproduced the experiments done by Huang et al.~\cite{RVL}.
+We reproduced the experiments done by Huang et al.~\cite{RVL}.
 The model is trained on 2 scenes (Full and Loop) using only 2 training sequences in each case.
 While Full is tested on one sequence, 2 sequences are used for Loop.
 Full scene is particularly challenging because the area is very large (9 kms) and the network can fail to generalize with only 2 different sequences in the training set.
 We resize input images to $256 \times 455$.
-We train our model with ResNet34 encoder for a fair comparison with previous methods, and keeping a fixed learning rate of $1e^{-4}$.
+We train our model with ResNet34 encoder for a fair comparison with previous methods, and keep a fixed learning rate of $1e^{-4}$.
 We compare CoordiNet to other monocular methods, but also to sequential methods using several images as input.
 Unlike other benchmarks, comparison on Oxford dataset is usually done comparing mean error instead of median error.
-Our opinion is that median error is more meaningful because it is not corrupted by outliers, so we report both and invite future works to do the same.
+Our opinion is that median error is more meaningful because it is not corrupted by outliers, so we report both.

 Results are reported in table~\ref{tab:oxford_results} and figure~\ref{oxford_trajs}.
 Not only CoordiNet beats other monocular methods but also sequential networks with a margin of 4 meters in translations.
 Rotation is also improved on Loop scene and performs equally well as sequential methods on Full scene.
 We observe that training with uncertainty improves median accuracy by 13\% even if mean error is higher.
 It confirms that this training method attenuates the impact of outliers.